adaptflow/gen-query/docs/docs/usage/dry-run.md

 # Dry Run

-Use `dry_run()` to generate SQL and an execution plan without executing against the database.
+Use `dry_run()` to generate SQL and an execution plan without running the generated SQL as a data-returning query.

 Dry runs are useful for debugging, review workflows, approval gates, and understanding how a natural-language query will be interpreted.